nuclio/nuclio/docs/tasks/configuring-a-platform.md

 - **Function logging** - Unless overridden per function, this is where the function logs are shipped to
 - **A specific function** - An optional override per function, allowing specific functions to ship elsewhere than the platform function logger

-Let's say you want to ship all function logs and only warning/error logs from the system to Azure App Insights.
+For example, assume you want to ship all function logs and only warning/error logs from the system to Azure App Insights.
 However, you want all system logs to also go to `stdout`.
-Your `logger` section in the `platform.yaml` would look like this:
+Your `logger` section in the **platform.yam** configuration file would look like this:

 ```yaml
 logger: